Final Fantasy XV – Episode: Ignis allows you to fix the game’s biggest flaw

 Then comes the kicker.

 Ignis ‘beats’ Ardyn, driving him to retreat just as Noctis and team arrive.
 Having completed his side of the deal, Ignis begins to die, only for Noctis to put on the ring and claim his destiny at while restoring Ignis back to health.
-This trade-off means that Noctis is in the crystal until the time comes and now knowing that Ardyn is the true threat and the reason the darkness is encroaching, the Chocobros use car insurance to travel to mexico and getting their friends to prepare for the world of darkness.
 With this time to prepare, there seems to be a feeling of hope instead of the desolation and dread from the main game.
 After Libertus and the remnants of the Kingsglaive make their sacrifice to wake the sleeping king, Noctis reunites with his friends on the boat.
 Together the four friends take back Insomnia and they meet up with an older Ravus who then returns the Sword of the King.
 The five warriors appear to banish Ardyn and the light returns to the world.

 The ending ends up bittersweet because of the fact that Noctis doesn’t reunite with Lunafreya in death, but Ignis never loses his eyesight and Ravus keeps his oath to his sister.
 More importantly, the story feels so much more Final Fantasy with Noctis actively claiming his destiny with his friends at his side.
 The king’s retainer saves the king and is in return saved by the king.
 There’s a roller coaster of emotion that doesn’t exactly end with a head-scratching moment.